Jeffrey Lagarias: Research

 with equality only when n = 1.
 Here Hn is the nth harmonic number, the sum of the reciprocals of the first $n$ positive integers, and σ(n) is the divisor function, the sum of the positive divisors of n.

 He disproved Keller's conjecture in dimensions at least 10.
 Lagarias has also done work on the Collatz conjecture and Li's criterion and has written several highly cited papers in symbolic computation with Dave Bayer.

 Awards and honors

-He received in 1986 a Lester R. Ford award from the Mathematical Association of America and again in 2007.
+Lagarias received in 1986 a Lester R. Ford award from the Mathematical Association of America and again in 2007.

 In 2012, he became a fellow of the American Mathematical Society.

+In 2024 he was elected as a member of the National Academy of Sciences.